Falna

-Falna is a town and a tehsil in Pali district in the Indian state of Rajasthan.
+Falna is a town in Pali district in the Indian state of Rajasthan.

 Demographics

 As of 2011 India census, Falna had a population of 24,864.
 Males constitute 52% of the population and females 48%.
 Falna has an average literacy rate of 66%.
 Male literacy is 75.6%, and female literacy is 55.7%.
 In Falna, 12.85% of the population is under 6 years of age.

 Tourism

 Swaran Jain temple

 Golden Jain temple is large Jain temple built in the 19th century.
 It belongs to the Śvetāmbara sect of Jainism.
 The temple has an impressive gold panted façade.
 The temple features three curved shikharas, stone pillars with elaborate carvings and pyramidal rangmandapa.

+Transport

+Falna railway station on Jaipur-Ahmedabad line is situated at Falna.